eri24816/NNNode/README.md

 ## Define custom nodes
 ### FunctionNode
-A FunctionNode represents a function.
+A FunctionNode serves as a function.
 You can define your own one by inheriting the FunctionNode class.

 By simply adding this into /backend/node/user_defined.py: